So, you’re looking for an efficient set of tools to automate and integrate your Accounting, HR, Payroll, and other needs of your business?

-On the opposite end of the software spectrum lives SaaS, or Software as a Service.
+Perhaps traditional deployment doesn’t seem like a fit four your company.
+On the opposite end of the software spectrum lives Saas, or Software as a Solution.
 SaaS is entirely internet-based (no servers or installation required) and is typically subscription based, a popular option for those looking for a more cost effective option.

 On-Premise vs. SaaS: Pros and Cons

-There are advantages and disadvantages to both on-premise and cloud solutions – it simply comes down to preference.
+As with anything, there are advantages and disadvantages to both on-premise and cloud solutions – it simply comes down to the fit for your company and preference.

 Another advantage of on-premise software is the ease of product migration.
 It is often said that it is difficult to migrate data off of a SaaS system without issue or loss of data.
 Migrating data may not be an issue for your organization, but it’s definitely something to consider.